Updated: Mar 20

 On the drive home I was on Google reading out aloud to Matt, we were eager to learn more and what we discovered was fascinating history.
 Founded in 1136, it says by the most famous monk of the period Saint Bernard of Clairvaux, who I studied at university.
 He was part of the order of Cistercian monks who were invited by the Laval Lord and landowner Guy IV of Laval to found a new monastery.
 He donated a whole valley of land, and funds to establish a large monastic community.
 This was both a politically strategic decision as an act of piety.
 In the medieval period, the location of monastic complexes was strategic as all monastery land was first donated to a Religious order, by a noble Lord.
 They also served the families needs as donations often stipulated a family member must be installed as the first Abbot or Abbess.
 The monasteries were often located on the border of the Lords Domaine, or lands that need extensive works to become arable farming land, I suspect this was a very wet valley until the extensive channels, huge ponds, and mill run was created.
 So, family, defence & piety were all part of the mindset behind the donation.
 The Monastery we visited sat in a valley on the border of Maine and Brittany and the land of the powerful Lords of Vitré.
 Monasteries were for a time a very real buffer to border conflict, but they were also raided and pillaged by the Vikings to Normans for their rich resources of food, wine, gold, and books, an easy non defended target.

-With a major in Medieval Studies and an Archaeologist, I was on hallowed ground yesterday, it was a day in my life I will never forget.
+With a major in Medieval Studies and as an Archaeologist, I was on my hallowed ground yesterday, it was a day in my life I will never forget.
 To experience what I have previously only imagined from reading in academic books was amazing, and it is hard to express how transported I was back into the past 900 years ago.
 That the monastery survives at all above ground level is extraordinary.
 The site is open to visitors for a small entry fee, and Guided Tours can be booked as dedicated Volunteer Guides share with visitors how the community lived in a lifestyle now long past.
 The website states the monastery is visited by about 3,000 people a year, I recall a French friend once told us, the French keep the best places secret and this is one of those secrets.

 After our first magical discovery on a silent winter day, we will be returning.
 I will add this fascinating destination to our Guided Tour offering after all its less than 30 minutes from our door.
 So when you visit us I can lead you down a monastic path of history and you too can step back into the past.